-When building up a good website, multimedia content is an important part to include.
-Just like the design and layout, it dominates the appearance of your website and adds more expression to the text.
-In e-commerce in particular, it’s especially important to present your products using high-quality images.
-The loading time increases with each extra image or photo - especially if they are stored on a remote server, rather than your own.
+Multimedia content is an essential component of a good website.
+Much like the design and layout, it dominates the appearance of your website and helps to frame and contextualize body text.
+In e-commerce, in particular, it’s important to present your products using high-quality images.
+The loading time increases with each extra image or photo – especially if they’re stored on a remote server rather than your own.
 The same goes for other media files such as music, videos or PDFs.

 What to do:

 - Load as few elements as possible from external sites

 - Outsource images to an external server

 - Specify the width and height of images (otherwise the browser will calculate the dimensions itself)

 - Use SVG icons (scalable vector graphics)